apeltzer/EAGER-GUI/docs/contents/tutorials.rst

 .. note::

   You have to specify a **BED** file for your reference genome if you want to analyse capture data in general.
 A typical BED file that could be used e.g. for HG19 mitochondrial analysis could look like this.
-Make sure to have tabulators between the six columns in your BED file.
+Make sure to have tabulators between the six columns in your BED file. *NEW* BED files with solely 3-column format are supported now, too.

   .. code-block:: bash